avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 ![Alternate image text](/images/twitter/full_text.png)

 At first, I searched for an [extended tweet mode](http://docs.tweepy.org/en/latest/extended_tweets.html){:target="_blank"} option in Twarc.
 There seems a potential option by using [' --tweet_mode extended'](https://gwu-libraries.github.io/sfm-ui/posts/2017-03-31-extended-tweets){:target="_blank"}.
 However, when I ran this option, the full_text is still cut off!
 I did find a [github issue](https://github.com/DocNow/twarc/issues/153){:target="_blank"} regarding this problem, however the issue is closed.
-I think this is a good example for why I might want to collect twitter API directly rather than using a third-party package.
+I think this is a good example for why I might want to collect twitter APIs directly rather than using a third-party package.
 Next time!

 Luckily before going down a deep whole, I opened the JSON file again and realized that there is a child object called 'retweeted_status'.
 The retweeted_status object contains the extended full text!
-The downside to this is that it is now more complicated to process the retweets into a DataFrame because the full_text within the retweeted_status is an attribute within a child object.
-Oy!

 ![Alternate image text](/images/twitter/retweet.png)

 <br>
-#### To end this post, I will leave you with this quote.
-*“‘Possessed’ is probably the right word.
-I often tell people, ‘I don’t want to necessarily be a data scientist.
-You just kind of are a data scientist.
-You just can’t help but look at that data set and go, ‘I feel like I need to look deeper.
-I feel like that’s not the right fit.’”* <br>
-― Jennifer Shin, Senior Principal Data Scientist at Nielsen; Lecturer at UC Berkeley
-<br><br>

 ### References

 Emily Chen, Ashok Deb, Emilio Ferrara. #Election2020: The First Public Twitter Dataset on the 2020 US Presidential Election.
 Arxiv (2020)